Learn to get the word out in this public relations writing class

-But in this in-house PR writing workshop, your team members will learn current best practices from the Public Relations Society of America’s “national writing coach.”
-They’ll find out how to go beyond PR 101 approaches to write media relations pieces that get posted and published and reach stakeholders directly.
+But in this PR writing workshop, you’ll learn current best practices from the Public Relations Society of America’s “national writing coach.”
+You’ll find out how to go beyond PR 101 approaches to write media relations pieces that get posted and published and reach stakeholders directly.

 Specifically, they’ll learn how to:

 - Think Like a Reporter: Develop stories that media outlets want to run.

 - Write Hot Releases: Tap current best practices, from lead to boilerplate.

 - Cut Through the Clutter in PR: Measurably boost readability with our targets, tips & tools.

 - Write Killer Bites: Turn lame-ass quotes into snappy sound bites.

 - Lift Your Ideas Off the Release: Reach nonreaders with display copy.

 - Optimize for Google and Humans: Master SEO for releases.

 Two days: You’ll cover all the material in this workshop and get extra time for practice, perfection.